castai/docs/docs/guides/autoscaling-policies.md

+---
+description: Explore our autoscaling policies CAST AI uses to maintain steady performance of your cluster at the lowest possible cost.
+---

 # Autoscaling policies

 Autoscaling policies define a set of rules based on which your cluster is monitored and scaled to maintain steady